BetterThanButter/ada_data_story/index.md

 As a next step we decided to take a look into dataset trough the time.
 We plotted some of tags occurence trough the time:

+{% include initial_analysis/tags_occurence_timeline.html %}

+Let's take a more detailed look on this data.

 Moving forward with our analysis we decided to look in details on the `climate change` topic.
 We build the subset for the next steps including the next three topics: `"climate change", "carbon emission", "global warming"` as all of these topics are related to the `climate change`.